raspberrypilearning/trained-vision-app/en/step_5.md

 python project.py
 ```

-Then press the return key to run the program.
+Then press the Return key to run the program.

 ### If you're using a Mac
 ```
 python3 project.py
 ```

-Then press the return key to run the program.
+Then press the Return key to run the program.

 --- /task ---